Cube-OS/cubeOS/docs/obc-docs/cross-compile.rst

 This document covers the process of installing the cross-compile toolchain and compiling a program for a target OBC using a local development environment.

-The Kubos SDK comes with the cross-compile toolchains pre-installed, as well as some additional helper tooling.
+The CubeOS SDK comes with the cross-compile toolchains pre-installed, as well as some additional helper tooling.
 If you are using the SDK as your development environment, please refer to :doc:`those docs <../sdk-docs/index>` for more specific information.